 The Exposure Triangle for Sunset Photography

 You want your image to be of the highest quality, which means using the lowest ISO setting possible.
-We know that 100 ISO will eliminate any noise in the image, which is especially important in low light.
+We know that ISO 100 will get rid of any noise in the image, which is especially important in low light.

-Since your camera is mounted to a tripod, you can use that setting.
-This is one-third of the exposure triangle we use to get a proper exposure.
+Since your camera is on a tripod, you can use that setting.
+This is one-third of the exposure triangle we use to get a proper exposure composition.

 A slower shutter speed can create a smoothing effect on moving elements within a photo, such as clouds or water.

-Sunsets also allow for using other techniques, such as HDR (High Dynamic Range) images and panoramic photos.
+Sunset photography also allows for using other techniques.
+These include HDR (High Dynamic Range) images and panoramic photos.

-HDR images are created by bracketing several shots of the same scene at different exposures.
-You then combine those exposures in post-processing software to produce a photo with a broader dynamic range.
+HDR images include bracketing several shots of the same scene at different exposures.
+You then combine those exposures in post-processing software.
+This produces a photo with a broader dynamic range.

-Panoramas are also created in software, stitching together images horizontally (or sometimes vertically) to produce a single image with a much wider or larger frame of view.
+Panoramas are also created in software.
+Stitch together images horizontally (or sometimes vertically) to produce a single image.
+This one has a much wider or larger frame of view.

 We are habitual beings by nature, and usually stick to certain tendencies.
 When taking sunset photography, we have a horizon to deal with, that area where land meets the sky.

-For most of us, our tendency is to compose the photo so that the horizon is in the middle of the photo, vertically.
-That’s because centering the horizon in the image creates symmetry, which is pleasing to the eye.
+For most of us, our tendency is to compose the photo so that the horizon is in the middle of the photo, on a vertical line.
+That’s because centering the horizon in the image creates symmetry.
+And this is pleasing to the eye.

-For landscape photographs, the problem with this approach is that symmetry can sometimes be boring.
-Our eyes need to be challenged by different and interesting approaches.
+For landscape photographs, the problem is that symmetry can sometimes be boring.
+Our eyes need different and interesting approaches.

 The texture and interesting nature of the foreground is a great reason to offset the horizon upwards in this composition.

-When you’ve waited for the perfect light for your sunset shot, don’t just pack up and head back home to pull the images off the card.
+After you got the ‘perfect’ light for your sunset pictures, don’t pack up and head home.
 Practice some patience, and wait.

 Some of the more beautiful colours make themselves known after the sun has disappeared below the horizon.

-Sunsets are one of those natural phenomena that are mesmerizing and beautiful on their own.
-They almost do do all of the work for us when we try to capture them.
+Sunsets are one of those natural phenomena that are mesmerizing on their own.
+They almost do all the work for us when we try to capture sunset photography.